maxmonis/htm-elements/README.md

 Valid positions are "bottom-center", "bottom-left", "bottom-right", "top-center", "top-left", and "top-right".

-Valid variants are "danger" (sets background to --htm-bg-danger, which is red by default), "info" (sets background to --htm-bg-info, which is blue by default), and "success" (sets background to --htm-bg-success, which is green by default).
+Valid variants are "danger" (sets the background color to `--htm-bg-danger`, which is red by default), "info" (sets the background color to `--htm-bg-info`, which is blue by default), and "success" (sets the background color to `--htm-bg-success`, which is green by default).
 Toasts with a variant have white text by default.

+The contents of the toast can be either a simple string or stringified HTML.

 ```ts
 import { Toast } from "htm-elements"